LordOfFireDragons135/Story/README.md

 This is my story that I've been writing.
-The files are here to help me keep organized. :)
+The files are here to help me keep organized.
+This is nothing fancy.
+As I just said, this is for me to keep myself organized with all my different files I have.